-Adductors: Stretch moderately and roll out with a rolling pin.
+Adductors: Stretch moderately and roll out with a rolling pin or therapy foam roller.
 These muscles are usually over stretched so it isn’t always important to treat them unless they are sore, in danger of injury or if there is scar tissue.

 Hip Flexors*: These ones are pretty important to get as it will reduce the stress on the hamstrings if they are over-tight.
 The stretch for them isn’t commonly taught or focused on so here is a short video on how to stretch them.
 You should do it slower than the guy in the video but You’ll get an excellent stretch out of it.
 I do a few other things but they are all advanced techniques and shouldn’t be attempted.

 Get a Massage, Do Yoga, and Work Out Correctly!